nhsconnect/prm-practice-migration-staging/guide/05-planning-for-cut-over.md

 * Maintenance support for the old (legacy) system will continue for 3 months post Go-Live and the practice will continue to have access during this period

-* Depending on which solution you are migrating to, any patients (other than deceased) deducted before your Final Data Production may not migrate
+* Depending on which system you are migrating to, any patients (other than deceased) deducted before your Final Data Production may not migrate

 * We strongly recommend that practices draft in additional support/cover so that there is dedicated people/time for testing and re-entry